maria-nedelkova/task-manager/README.md

 # task-manager

-Task Manager is a simple and effective to-do list and task manager application which helps you to be more productive and reach all your goals.
+Task Manager is a simple and effective to-do list application which helps you to be more productive and reach all your goals.
 Main features:
 1. Create a list
 2. Add a task
 3. Mark task as "done"